jpowell1218/sample/README.markdown

 Clone this repo, do not fork it.

-In 2 hours get as much done as you can.
+In 2 hours turn as many features green as you can.

 ## Features